crawlem/balloons-inc/src/documents/terms.html.md

 The engagement agreement is sent in response to the client submitting the booking form.
 The engagement agreement is sent to the client as an offer of acceptance of the booking.
 By completing the agreement, the client is agreeing to the terms set out therein.

-The engagement offer will be reserved for a period of no more than 7 days and will only be confirmed upon receipt of completed agreement and deposit if applicable.
-(Usually 50% of the total fee) The balance is due by cash at the event or by bank transfer no later than the day before the event.
+The engagement offer will be reserved for a period of no more than 7 days and will only be confirmed upon receipt of completed agreement and deposit if applicable (usually 50% of the total fee).
+The balance is due by cash at the event or by bank transfer no later than the day before the event.

 ### Cancellation Clauses